dougeby/IntuneDocs/intune/network-access-control-integrate.md

 ## Feature behavior

-- Devices which are actively syncing to Intune cannot move from Compliant/Noncompliant to Not Sync’d (or Unknown).
+Devices which are actively syncing to Intune cannot move from Compliant/Noncompliant to Not Sync’d (or Unknown).

     - The Unknown state is reserved for newly enrolled devices which have not yet been evaluated for compliance.
-Which means, for a customer, the devices have always been in this state due to some other problem with their enrollment.
-No mass change.
+This means, for a customer, the devices have always been in this state due to some other problem with their enrollment.

-- For devices that are blocked from access to resources, the blocking service should redirect all users to https://portal.manage.microsoft.com to determine why the device is blocked.
+For devices that are blocked from access to resources, the blocking service should redirect all users to https://portal.manage.microsoft.com to determine why the device is blocked.
 If the users visit this page, their devices will be synchronously re-evaluated for compliance.

 ## NAC and conditional access